 - Factory Presets

 We can choose from a list of factory presets depending upon our requirements.
 It offers different saved settings for guitars, drums, bass, and synths, etc. We can select a preset and modify it to our taste.
-Once we’re done, we can save our setting in the presets list.
+Once we’re done, we can save our settings in the presets list.

 The middle section gives us control over the following parameters of the compressor emulation.